Bill Evans (rugby union)

 William Frederick Evans (24 April 1857 – 1 July 1935) was a Welsh international rugby union player, who won two caps for Wales in 1882 and 1883.

 Rugby career

 Evans was born in Rhymney, Monmouthshire.
 He was educated at Christ College, Brecon, Sherborne School and Jesus College, Oxford, representing Oxford University rugby club (but did not win a "Blue").

 He was a three-quarter and represented the Wales national rugby union team on two occasions.
 His debut for Wales was in a friendly on 28 January 1882 against Ireland.
 In the following season, he played against Scotland in the Home Nations Championship.

 Later life

 After his rugby career in Wales, Evans moved to Gloucestershire, where he began teaching.
-He later emigrated to Australia, and continued his teaching career, becoming headmaster of Fremantle Grammar School from 1887–90 and then Adelaide Grammar School from 1890–91.
+He later emigrated to Australia, and continued his teaching career, becoming headmaster of Fremantle Grammar School from 1887 to 1890 and then Adelaide Grammar School from 1890 to 1891.
 Evans continued his teaching after returning to Wales, but in his latter life became homeless, living rough in the hills surrounding his home town.
 He died in 1935.